- Bycatch, WWF Pacific

 - Purse-seine bycatch mitigation techniques, WCPFC, 2010

-- Summary of research and results from the second Bycatch Project Cruise from the International Seafood Sustainability Foundation in the Western Central Pacific Ocean, WCPFC, 2013
+- Summary of research and results from the second cruise of the bycatch project of the International Seafood Sustainability Foundation in the Western and Central Pacific Ocean, WCPFC, 2013

 - Bycatch in longline fisheries for tuna and tuna-like species: a global review of status and mitigation measures, WCPFC, 2014

 - At-sea experiment to evaluate the effectiveness of multiple mitigation measures on pelagic longline operations in western North Pacific, WCPFC, 2013